fnproject/ext-statsapi/examples/operators/README.md

 Install Docker Compose using [these instructions](https://docs.docker.com/compose/install/).

-We will use the Docker Compose configuration file in this directory:
+We will use the [docker-compose.yml](https://github.com/fnproject/ext-metrics/blob/master/examples/operators/docker-compose.yml) in this directory.
+You should change `imageuser/imagename` to whatever you specified when building your custom Fn image.

 ```yaml
 version: '3'